 The common shock absorber and spring units made by Koni (now IKON) and installed at the rear of the twin-shock Airheads, most of which used the 7610-1298 model, have an adjustment at the SPRING perch for ride height.
 The idea was that as you increase loading, such as adding a passenger, you could easily adjust the spring perch to compensate for the suspension sagging.
 Many folks do not know that these shock absorbers may have an adjustment via a black toothed wheel under the rubber cup at the top, that is an adjustment for REBOUND valving.
 Some types of Ikon and Koni shocks do not have that wheel, but are adjustable by rotating the upper part, which is kind of a PIA, compared to the wheel type which is very quickly adjustable.
 Some models have NO adjustment.

 There are both stock and aftermarket springs, cartridges, and other 'goodies' available.
-For the Airheads, one popular modification was the addition of a separate short spring at the bottom of the inside of the front forks.
+For the Airheads, one popular modification long ago was the addition of a separate short spring at the bottom of the inside of the front forks.
 The results were mixed.
 There are some much more modern modifications that work better, over-all.

 I have seen quite a few instances where an owner has increased the thickness (viscosity) of the front forks oil, to try to 'compensate'; or, somehow 'improve' the ride........when the REAL problem is improper fork alignment and excessive stiction.

-A tell-tale of a very improperly modified or mal-adjusted front fork on a BMW Airhead is finding a overly thick oil in the forks, because often an oil MUCH heavier than stock viscosity is WRONGLY installed due to high STICTION ...which leads to the next paragraph. ...leading us back to Stiction again.
+A tell-tale of a very improperly modified or mal-adjusted front fork on a BMW Airhead is finding a overly thick oil in the forks, because often an oil considerably thicker than stock viscosity is wrongly installed due to high stiction ...which leads to the next paragraph. ...leading us back to stiction again.

 A good suspension, which includes the shock absorber(s) and spring(s), should have as little stiction as possible.
-Stiction is VERY annoying when it's value is high, and you will especially notice it when you ride over tar strips or other small to a bit more moderate irregularities in the road.
+Stiction is exceptionaly annoying when it's value is high, and you will especially notice when you ride over tar strips or other small to a bit more moderate irregularities in the road.
 It feels like the suspension is not moving, not absorbing the shock of the irregularity; and, that is exactly what is going on.
-It is VERY common to see high stiction in front ends of telescopic fork motorcycles.
+It is very common to see high stiction in front ends of telescopic fork motorcycles.
 It is usually fixable with modest effort and often with NO parts cost!